ben-denham/stay-on-target/README.md

 ## TODO

+* Calculate projected end dates with projected/current scopes
 * Handle API failures
 * In case of CORS error, remind to disable CORS and set user agent
+* Document how to enable Story Point Estimate on JIRA for testing

 ## Getting Started